AppraiseQA/appraise/README.md

 - [ ] navigation on results page (breadcrumbs and page links)
 - [ ] Retina screen sizing
 - [ ] Solve cross-linking (eg replace .md in local links to .html when generating html)
+- [ ] detect examples with the same name on a page

 ### Performance issues